jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/CopyConstructor/task.md

 }
 ```

-It now might want to create a copy of this array.
+They might want to create a copy of this array.
-Of course, one can do that manually by creating an array of suitable size
+Of course, one can do that manually by creating an array of a suitable size
-and assigning elements in the loop.
+and assigning elements in a loop.

-However, C++ provides a more convenient way to do so.
+However, C++ provides a more convenient way to do this,
-It is possible to define a special _copy constructor_:
+by defining a special _copy constructor_:

 ```c++
 int_array(const int_array& other)